m1cr0lab-esp32/sleep-modes/docs/03-timing-problem.md

 It doesn't help us at all, because we'll need to read the state of the buttons to be able to control the behavior of the microcontroller.

 One possibility would be to limit oneself to very short break times, but this is ultimately not acceptable.
 If you want to make an LED flash slowly, the pause times would be much too long.
-Another possibility would be to use interruptions, but their use can be tricky, especially for beginners, and is only possible with very short treatments.
+Another possibility would be to use interruptions, but their use can be tricky, especially for beginners, and is only recommended with very short treatments.
 In this case, reading the status of simple buttons might be fine, but I would like to show you another way of doing it that does not require the use of interruptions and which has the advantage of being more flexible to handle.

 ## High Frequency Of The Main Loop